jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 AI may allow smaller teams to build systems that previously required much larger organizations.
 But leveraging AI does not eliminate the need for engineering judgment.
 If anything, it amplifies the consequences of poor decisions.
-Will smaller teams be large enough for junior developers to learn from seniors?
+Will smaller teams be large enough to include junior developers so that they can learn from seniors?

 # Architecture Is About Change